 These “harp strums” were like music to my ears!

-All that money was spent to make an almost near-perfect digital version of this feature film, yet they spent even more money to make sure there was yet another (analog) piece of film created to ensure this movie lives on forever.
+All that money was spent to make an almost near-perfect digital version of this feature film, yet they spent, even more to ensure there was yet another (analog) piece of film created to ensure this movie lives on forever.

-Well I don’t think this says that my thinking is right and anyone who feels they wish to throw out their original prints and negatives after scanning is wrong.
+Well, I don't think this says that my thinking is right, and anyone who wishes to throw out their original prints and negatives after scanning is wrong.
 Not at all.

-But, what this does prove to me is that even the technicians working with the highest levels of technology available, still feel there is reason to doubt that today’s level of digitization and digital preservation is “good enough”.
+But, this proves to me that even the technicians working with the highest levels of technology available still feel there is reason to doubt that today's level of digitization and digital preservation is “good enough.”

 They must believe there are still just too many unanswered “what ifs” to take any chances by removing analog sources from the future equation.

 So I hate to tell you, but whether you decide to hold on to your original prints and negatives is still going to have to be a decision only you can make.

 And after reading this, you may now feel your whole life's collection isn't even as important as “Jaws,” so what's the point of even treating it like it is!!!

 And this still doesn't solve the possible problem if our surviving family members end up not giving two feathered hoots about inheriting our old fading collections.